asciidude/vocal/README.md

 # Vocal

-Vocal is a social media website.
+Vocal is a blazingly fast social media website.